Trasp/GoxCLI/README.md

 Also, like all other suckers out there I would also warmly welcome tiny donations, being a broke student and all :).
 If you think I deserved it, here's my address: 1NMmr9upNA37t91UkVagK2X5m55jvLMTWb

 You can also find me in #1024 at FreeNode if you want to contact me.

+### NOTE: This project is more or less dead.
+I will still fix the issues being raised, eventually... probably.
+I do not however expect any major changes to be made to the code, even though it's really needed here and there.
+I'm working on something else and will definitely be back in one way or another.
+For the Python-devs coming here to only/mostly read the code to understand MtGox' API there is some code in the testing branch.
+It's allready is about a year old and don't have API v2 support as the master branch has, and I don't remember how well the client actually work, but you might find it to suit your needs better since it should be easier to navigate in that code. ###